hackingclimate/iden3-docs/source/index.rst

 **Why does it matter?**

-Before we drill down further on the concept of self-sovereign identity let's briefly cover why **identity-free games are not good enough.**

 In the words of Vitalik:

 *Mechanisms that do not rely on identity cannot solve the problem of concentrated interests outcompeting dispersed communities; an identity-free mechanism that empowers distributed communities cannot avoid over-empowering centralized plutocrats pretending to be distributed communities.* https://vitalik.ca/general/2019/04/03/collusion.html

-Simply put, without an identity mechanism, one can't ensure one human one address, or one human one vote.
+In other words, without an identity mechanism, one can't ensure one human one address, or one human one vote.
 This means that however you structure the rules of the system, those with the most resources will be able to game it.

 How?
 By pretending to be several humans.
 This inevitably leads to a centralized plutocracy.